Talal Asad: Contributions

 Asad’s work generally involves taking an anthropological approach to political history and analysis, specifically with regard to colonial history and religion.
 Asad identifies himself as an anthropologist but also states that he is critical of allowing disciplines to be defined by particular techniques (such as ethnography or statistics, for example).

 He is often critical of progress narratives, believing that “the assumption of social development following a linear path should be problematized.”
 Another main facet of his work is his public criticism of Orientalism.
 He has expressed frustration with Orientalist assumptions, particularly about religion, which he has said comes from his multicultural Muslim background.
 His father considered Islam to be primarily an intellectual idea, while his mother considered it an “embodied, unreflective way of living.”
 Asad’s own interest in religion was based in an attempt to engage with theoretical explorations and to make sense of political and personal experiences.
 He is particularly interested in conceptions of religion as an embodied practice and the role that discipline plays in this practice.

+In an essay published in 1986, The Idea of an Anthropology of Islam, Talal Asad introduces a concept which has since marked a turning point in the study of Islam – discursive tradition.

+Observing the multiplication of anthropological works on ‘Islam’ and ‘Muslims’ in Western anthropology at his time, Asad points at the simultaneous general incapacity to comprehend any of them.
+Most analyses, Asad notices, conclude on either the theoretical inexistence of Islam; the irreducible multiplicity of its forms; or define it as a total socio-historical structure.
+While each of these propositions holds some relevance, they remain unsatisfying – if not wrong due to an initial conceptual flaw, which he proposes to discuss, for ‘to conceptualize Islam as the object of an anthropological study is not as simple a matter as some writers would have one suppose.’
+The very question to answer indeed, the starting point of any attempt at understanding Islam, is that of its correct defining – a seemingly basic point which nonetheless reveals paradigm-shifting when put into practice.